aleksa11010/HarnessTriggerAPI/README.md

-Sure, here's an updated README that includes an "Examples" section:

 # Harness Trigger API

 This project provides a Go program that uses the Harness API to trigger workflows and pipelines based on specified YAML files.